bitfocus/companion-module-generic-swp08/HELP.md

 - **IP Address** of the router or controller
 - **Port** of the router of controller
 - **Matrix** this will probably be 1 in most systems
 - **Levels** this number controls the levels offered in the level selection menus.
 It is not verified against the hardware and only affects the user interface.
+All levels are enabled by default, use the Levels actions to modify the selection.

 ## Commands
 There are multiple ways of making crosspoint buttons to cater for different applications.
+For basic operation where one button makes one pre-defined route only **Set Crosspoint** is required.

-- **Select Levels:** Preset the levels for the next route
+- **Select Levels:** Add the level(s) in the action to the level selection for the next take
+- **DeSelect Levels:** Remove the level(s) in the action from the level selection for the next take
-- **Select Destination:** Preset the destination for the next route
+- **Select Destination:** Preset the destination for the next route take
-- **Select Source:** Preset the source for the next take
+- **Select Source:** Preset the source for the next route take
 - **Route Source to selected Levels and Destination:** Use the preset levels and destination with the source from this action and make the route
 - **Take:** Make the crosspoint from preset levels, source and destination
-- **Clear:** Forget any preset levels, destination or source
+- **Clear:** Forget any preset levels, destination or source.
+Enables all levels.
 - **Set Crosspoint:** Specify levels, source and destination in the action and make the route

 ### Names